What is Gravity?

 Gravity is the constructor of our planet 4.6 billion years ago.
 Depending on where you are on Earth, gravity varies.

 For example, gravity is 9.764 m/s2 in Peru and 9.834 m/s2 in the Arctic.
-This is because mass (like mountains) and the bulge at the equator amplifies it.
+This is because the mass (like mountains) and the bulge at the equator amplify it.

 What is the gravity and atmosphere on other planets?

 This means that the moon is too weak to hold onto an atmosphere.
 The lack of an atmosphere means its surface gets very hot (117°C) when facing the sun.
 But it also gets cold (-153°C) when facing away from the sun.

 Mars has a thin atmosphere because its gravity is about 1/3 of Earth (3.711 m/s2).
-But the atmospheric composition of Mars is carbon dioxide (95.0%), Nitrogen (3.0%) and Argon (1.6%).
-On the other hand, enormous Jupiter has held onto its original composition.
+But the atmospheric composition of Mars is carbon dioxide (95.0%), Nitrogen (3.0%), and Argon (1.6%).
+On the other hand, the enormous Jupiter has held onto its original composition.
 This is because Jupiter’s gravity is large enough to retain light gases like hydrogen and helium.

 How is gravity responsible for Earth’s tides and bulge